5 Basic Yoga Poses with alignment principles by Linda Prosché

-Child’s pose (Balasana): This kneeling forward bending pose creates a stretch in the low back and a place to rest and practice deep breathing.
+1. Child’s pose (Balasana): This kneeling forward bending pose creates a stretch in the low back and a place to rest and practice deep breathing.
 As a beginner, this is always an option whenever you need a break or, if a downward facing dog is too challenging. *A great pose for gently releasing low back tension!
 Place a block under your forehead for additional support

-Downward facing dog (Adho Mukha Svanasana): Coming out of child’s pose, curl toes under, hip width distance and on the exhale straighten both legs.
-Shift the hips back and lift the armpits, belly and ribs up.
+2. Downward facing dog (Adho Mukha Svanasana): Coming out of child’s pose, curl toes under, hip-width distance and on the exhale straighten both legs.
+Shift the hips back and lift the armpits, belly, and ribs up.
 This pose is considered an inversion and an extension.
 It strengthens the arms, core and stretches the backs of the legs.
 Your weight should be evenly distributed between the wrists and shoulders and your heels press to the floor.
-Bending the knees allows the back to lengthen. *This is a mild inversion and refreshes the blood in the brain, it helps to clear your mind of chatter and tension!
+Bending the knees allows the back to lengthen. *Brain Boost – This is a mild inversion and refreshes the blood in the brain, it helps to clear your mind of chatter and tension!

-Low lunge (Anjaneyasana): On exhale, step your right foot forward between your hands, keeping the right knee aligned over the heel.
+3. Low lunge (Anjaneyasana): On exhale, step your right foot forward between your hands, keeping the right knee aligned over the heel.
 You may find it helpful to place a block under each hand to elevate the upper body.
 Lower your left knee to the floor or blanket and relax the top of your left toes to the floor.
 Feel a comfortable stretch in the left front thigh and groin as you breathe gently.
 (Once completed, step back and then step the right foot forward) Then, relax in pose #1 or #2. *Body Boost – This is one of the best poses to open the hips after sitting!

-To jump start your commitment to yoga, Yoga Mountain offerings new student specials and Memberships.
+Master your basics and then check out Yoga Mountain’s special class offers and membership specials.
 We want to help you get on your mat, find your teacher, and start enjoying our yoga community.
-SIGN UP online!